3zeah/lwjgl-altitude/README.md

 | Property                     | Allowed values    | Effect                                                                                                                                                                                                                      |
 |------------------------------|-------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `prefer_windowed_fullscreen` | `true` or `false` | When true, the game is in windowed fullscreen whenever it is in fullscreen and the resolution matches the monitor.
 Normally, windowed fullscreen must be activated with a console command (`/testWindowedFullscreen true`). |

+## Troubleshoot

+### Game does not start
+If the game does not start at all, even after editing _Altitude.cfg_, ensure correct installation.
+If you extracted properly, the _app/lib_ directory should contain _lwjgl-altitude.jar_ and the _lwjgl-3_ and _lwjgl-altitude_ subdirectories.
+The _app/lib_ directory should ALSO contain a bunch of other Altitude jar files, that were there before, such as _lwjgl-2.9.3.jar_.
+The _app/native_ directory should contain several os-specific subdirectories, such as _windows_ and _linux_, ALONG with a bunch of other Altitude dll files, that were there before, such as _lwjgl.dll_.

+### Mod does nothing

+If you run the game along with the console, ie via _altitude-console.exe_, you need to edit _altitude-console.cfg_ in step 4 of [Quickstart](#quickstart), rather than _Altitude.cfg_.

 ## Build